ubking-maker/PowerLink-Africa/Problem _Solution.md

 Conclusion

 PowerLink Africa transforms Africa’s energy and connectivity challenge into an opportunity for decentralized growth.

 By connecting communities through blockchain, transparency, and mobile technology, the project creates a

-sustainable path toward energy independence and digital inclusion built for Africans, powered by Base Blockchain
+sustainable path toward energy independence and digital inclusion built for Africans, powered by Base Blockchain.